ArvindReddySheelam/Git-Clone/README.md

 ### Command Execution

-The executeCommand method in the Main class serves as the entry point for all Git commands.
+The Main method in the Main class serves as the entry point for all Git commands.
 It uses a switch statement to delegate to the appropriate method based on the command.

 ### Object Reading and Writing

-*   readObject: Reads and decompresses a Git object from the object store.
+*   hash_Object: Reads and decompresses a Git object from the object store.

-*   writeObject: Compresses and writes a Git object to the object store.
+*   ls_Tree: Compresses and writes a Git object to the object store.

 ### Tree Handling

-The writeTreeRecursive method recursively creates tree objects for directories, while readTreeObject parses the binary format of tree objects.
+The writeTreeObject method recursively creates tree objects for directories, while readTreeObject parses the binary format of tree objects.

 ### Commit Creation

-The createCommitObject method assembles commit data, including tree hash, parent commit, author information, and commit message.
+The commitTree method assembles commit data, including tree hash, parent commit, author information, and commit message.

 Limitations
 -----------